Walabot-Projects/Walabot-HelloWalabot/README.md

-wlbt.Init()  # load the WalabotSDK to the Python wrapper wlbt.SetSettingsFolder()  # set the path to the essetial database files wlbt.ConnectAny()  # establishes communication with the Walabot
+wlbt.Init()  # load the WalabotSDK to the Python wrapper wlbt.Initialize()  # set the path to the essetial database files wlbt.ConnectAny()  # establishes communication with the Walabot

-wlbt.SetProfile(wlbt.PROF_SENSOR)  # set scan profile out of the possibilities wlbt.SetDynamicImageFilter(wlbt.FILTER_TYPE_MTI)  # specify filter to use
+wlbt.SetProfile(wlbt.PROF_TRACKER)  # set scan profile out of the possibilities wlbt.SetDynamicImageFilter(wlbt.FILTER_TYPE_MTI)  # specify filter to use

 wlbt.Start()  # starts Walabot in preparation for scanning

 while True:
-    wlbt.Trigger()  # initiates a scan and records signals targets = wlbt.GetSensorTargets()  # provides a list of identified targets system('cls' if platform == 'win32' else 'clear')  # clear the terminal
+    wlbt.Trigger()  # initiates a scan and records signals targets = wlbt.wlbt.GetTrackerTargets()  # provides a list of identified targets system('cls' if platform == 'win32' else 'clear')  # clear the terminal
     for i, t in enumerate(targets):
         print('Target #{}\nx = {}\ny = {}\nz = {}\n'.format(